karta282950/bert-multilabel/README.md

   loss = 0.44453657
 ```

-This means that the Dev set accuracy was 85.18%.
+This means that the Dev set accuracy was 85.18%.I run data['data'] on GPU 1080Ti for about 8.5hr.

 **\*\*\*\*\* End new information \*\*\*\*\***